openfl/OpenFLDevelopersGuide/sockets/README.md

 An XML socket lets you create a connection to a remote server that remains open until explicitly closed.
 You can exchange string data, such as XML, between the server and client.
 A benefit of using an XML socket server is that the client does not need to explicitly request data.
 The server can send data without waiting for a request and can send data to every connected client connected.

-In Flash Player, and in Adobe AIR content outside the application sandbox, XML socket connections require the presence of a socket policy file on the target server.
+In OpenFL, and in Adobe AIR content outside the application sandbox, XML socket connections require the presence of a socket policy file on the target server.
 For more information, see

 “Website controls (policy files)” on